Bald Eagles at RBG

 It has been decades since Bald Eagles nested on the Canadian shores of Lake Ontario.
 In fact, by the early 1980s, mostly as a result of widespread use of the pesticide DDT, there were only four active nests in all of the Great Lakes.
 That equals approximately 15 surviving birds.
 The species was all but locally extinct.

 Nowadays, with the effects of DDT behind us — it was phased out beginning in the early 1970s — and with serious conservation efforts, the Bald Eagle has made a comeback.
-There are now 31 active nests on the Great Lakes, and another 30 on lakes north of 49th parallel.
-But there has not been a single successful nest on the Canadian shores of Lake Ontario.
-Until now!
+There are now dozens of active nests on the Great Lakes and inland through Southern Ontario, and countless nests in lakes north of 49th parallel.

-Bald Eagles have overwintered in Cootes Paradise at Royal Botanical Gardens for the last few years.
-In 2008 a pair stayed for the entire summer — which lead our conservation staff to believe that the time was right for a pair to settle in and call Cootes their own.
-This means building a nest, laying eggs, raising young and becoming a highly visible and inspirational symbol of why we need to think green and save the environment for generations to come.
+Bald Eagles have overwintered in Cootes Paradise at Royal Botanical Gardens in increasing numbers annually.
+In 2008 the first pair stayed for the entire summer — which lead our conservation staff to believe that the time was right for a pair to settle in and call Cootes their own.
+This means building a nest, laying eggs, raising young.
+They have become a highly visible and inspirational symbol of why choosing sustainability and restoring the environment for generations to come is possible.

 What do Bald Eagles need?